Valfride/lpr-rsr-ext/README.md

 Our paper has been accepted for publication in *Computer & Graphics*.

-We will be adding the code and datasets we used in our research in the next few weeks.
+In the next few weeks, we will be adding the code and datasets we used in our research.
 So stay tuned for that!

 # Citation